 There are other standards that apply to specific areas and sectors such as, HVAC, construction, or utilities.
 Sectors where workers are more vulnerable to injury have standards such as those applying to ventilation (29 CFR 1926 Subpart D 1926.57) ¹, fall protection (29 CFR 1926 Subpart M 1926.501 ² and 1926.502) ³, personal protective equipment (29 CFR 1910 Subpart I 1910.132) ⁴ and permits required for working in confined spaces (29 CFR 1910 Subpart J 1910.146 ).⁵ All of these standards need to be implemented by employers to ensure OSHA requirements are met and employees are working in the safest environments possible.

 A few states have implemented legislation for their employees that reference lone workers.

 Lone Worker Legislation & Policy in California

-The state of California’s Cal/OSHA has recently implemented Heat Illness Prevention, Title 8 Section 3395 to address the risk presented by heat illness to personnel.
-This new regulation requires regular employee checks, access to drinking water and shade.
-This new regulation references employees working alone and specifically indicates “(C) Regular communication with sole employee such as by radio or cellular phone, or (D) Other effective means of observation.”
+The state of California’s Cal/OSHA implemented Heat Illness Prevention, Title 8 Section 3395 to address the risk presented by heat illness to personnel.
+This regulation requires regular employee checks, access to drinking water and shade.
+This regulation references employees working alone and specifically indicates “(C) Regular communication with sole employee such as by radio or cellular phone, or (D) Other effective means of observation.”

 The California Department of Industrial Relations further recommends ensuring there are safe entry and exit points for any locations where employees are working, whether in isolation or not.
 Employees should also have their individual medical risks assessed before being allowed to work alone.
 If employees are pregnant, have disabilities or medical conditions that may put them at risk for stroke, seizure or other life-threatening ailments, it may not be an acceptable risk to allow them to work alone.
 Additionally, if the employee’s primary language is not English, the employer will need to make arrangements to ensure clear communication.